AviatrixSystems/Docs/HowTos/tgw_route_limit.rst

 Introduction
 ---------------

-While AWS Transit Gateway (TGW) carries thousands of routes in the TGW route table, TGW VPN has the same 100 route limit as the VGW VPN.
+While an AWS Transit Gateway (TGW) carries thousands of routes in the TGW route table, TGW VPN has the same 100 route limit as the VGW VPN.

 Test Validation